tenjava-2014/Ollywood-t2/README.md

 - Clone the repository: `git clone https://github.com/tenjava/Ollywood-t2`
 - Compile and create the plugin package using Maven: `mvn`

 Maven will download all required dependencies and build a ready-for-use plugin package!
+I think!

 ---------------------------------------